 In the United States, coal production has declined 35% since 2015, down to 578 million tons in 2021.
 Out of 1,179 coal-fired plants, 700 have been shut down with only 479 remaining, according to Global Energy Monitor.
-Coal accounts for only 40% of US energy as of 2019, where it accounted for 70% a decade ago.
+Coal accounts for only 40% of US electricity as of 2019, where it accounted for 70% a decade ago.
 You are watching an industry that built this country get strangled to death.
 Even if the entire coal industry were deleted from the United States, global CO2 emissions would hardly be moved, liberal estimates say by 4%.

 All under the cloak of the “climate crisis”, the EPA came up with a plan to reduce greenhouse gasses.
 This Clean Power Plan basically says that the EPA can set CO2 emission rate standards that power generating facilities must meet, specifically targeting coal-fired and natural gas power plants.
 The EPA determines a power plant’s compliance with these standards through a protocol known as the Best System of Emissions Reduction (BSER).
 BSER outlines three building blocks that power plants are compelled to follow: 1) Run the power plant as efficiently as possible, 2) transition coal-fired plants to natural gas-fired plants, 3) transition coal & natural gas plants to wind and solar energy sources.